Obesity is a serious and complex global

 We do not promote the calories in our beverages, or the percent reference intake that is provided, as a nutritional component that is “needed” by the body as part of daily caloric intake.
 Caloric needs are individual, based on numerous factors, including gender, age, height, weight and physical activity levels.
 As such, there is not a standard daily caloric requirement that applies to everyone.

-- To provide consumers with a consistent approach to nutrition information in the marketplace, we will provide leadership in the implementation of fact-based FOP labeling as part of national/regional initiatives that are carried out in coordination with both public and private stakeholders.
+We provide leadership in the implementation of front-of-pack calorie information as part of national, regional and international initiatives carried out in collaboration with public and private stakeholders.

 - We continue to engage with stakeholders to support appropriate messaging and educational campaigns to help build people’s awareness, understanding and use of fact-based nutrition information, including front-of-pack calorie information, to enable informed choice.